 Upon completion of the module, participants will have acquired a broad understanding of current thinking in gender studies.
+Furthermore, they will understand how important theories of justice have impacted on debates on and struggles against social inequality.
 They will have developed a theoretically informed concept of globalisation and they will be able to map out crucial intersections between gender, globalisation and justice.
-They will be able to critically assess basic indicators of development, human well-being and gender equality.